 As a person with some (but not enough) Russian, I like a bilingual edition when it comes to poetry.
 It's very hard to translate poetry and fully retain both the music--meter and rhyme--and the meaning.
 I like going back and forth, to see the rhyme schemes and so on.
 For most people, Russian speakers and non-Russians alike, this will be irrelevant.

 Penguin Book of Russian Poetry, edited by Robert Chandler, Boris Dralyuk, and Irina Mashkina.
-Boris Dralyuk is the translator of the Russian poetry in Marina M.
+Boris Dralyuk is the translator of the Russian poetry in Chimes and Marina M.

 Modern Russian Poetry .
 Bilingual edition. edited by Vladimir Markov and Merrill Sparks